keshlab/dti_machine/README.md

 Assign a key pair and launch the instance.

+Before you do anything else, go to the AWS Console -> EC2 -> Instances and select your new instance; go to Actions -> Instance Settings -> Change Shutdown Behavior and make sure that 'Stop' is selected.

 #### Step 2: SSH into your EC2 Instance

 Go to your AWS Console -> EC2 -> Instances